harel-coffee/smokingmicrobiome-auto/README.md

 * $output/MODEL/probs_test.txt: Predicted probabilities used in 20% of random samples from your data used as test against the rest of the models used in the Nest-Cross validation approach.

-contact at genid@erasmusmc.nl for any questions or issues concerning the scripts.
+contact at diego.montielglez@gmail.com for any questions or issues concerning the scripts.